vasspilka/micro_words/README.md

 ### Landmarks & NPCs

-In order to make the game more interesting there are going to be "special" system generated artefacts and explorers.
+In order to make the game more interesting there is a vision to create "special" system generated artefacts and NPCs.
 Overall these will be used to aid players generate content (by providing energy or helping with seed dispersal).
 How many and types of NPCs and Landmarks are also part of world ruleset.